 FCVC knows that in the United States, rabies is not the threat that it is in the rest of the world.

-However, rabies remains a major concern worldwide, killing more than 55,000 people every year.
-In the United States, one to two people die annually, and there were more than 6,000 reported cases of animal rabies in the U.S. in 2012.
+However, rabies remains a major concern worldwide, killing more than 59,000 people every year.
+In the United States, one to two people die annually, and there are approximately 5,000 reported cases of animal rabies in the U.S. each year.

 World Rabies Day